project-poodle/poodle/design.md

 Cluster level configs are published to all the nodes in the cluster, and are replicated to all the nodes.

-### Data Segment Consensus - Raft ###
+### Segment Consensus - Raft ###

-Each segment (raft.size) of the Poodle cluster on the hash ring forms a Raft consensus protocol, and keeps a segment of data in a distributed key/value store.
+Each data segment (raft.size) of the Poodle cluster on the hash ring forms a Raft consensus protocol, and keeps a segment of data in a distributed key/value store.

 The membership of each raft consensus protocol is dynamically determined